 I mentioned when I shared my Kaisershmarrn recipe that I spent many a summer as a child in Austria, generally being dragged out hiking up the Alps.
 I didn't tend to mind as it was a lot better weather-wise than hiking in Scotland (that happened a lot as well).
 Plus you got some great food in the huts dotted around the mountains that was a far cry from whatever packed lunch I might have had in Scotland instead.

-Spaetzle was definitely a favorite of mine, not just for lunch but also as a side to dinner where it was often served with casseroles or various ‘schnitzels’ (like jaegerschnitzel).
-I was always happiest when it came with preiselbeeren – lingonberries, which is like a kind of wild cranberry that tastes somewhere between that and redcurrant when made into a delicious sauce/jam.
+Spaetzle was definitely a favorite of mine, not just for lunch but also as a side to dinner where it was often served with casseroles or various 'schnitzels' (like jaegerschnitzel).
+I was always happiest when it came with 'Preiselbeeren' - lingonberries, which is like a kind of wild cranberries.
+They taste somewhere between cranberries and redcurrants and make a delicious sauce/jam.